BlushAudioLab/MASRPluginTest/README.md

 ### On the Web

 - Create a Github Account with your university email
-- Go to this repo - https://github.com/BlushAudioLab/MASRAudioPluginTemplate.git and click 'Use this template' and 'Create a new repository' - DO NOT SELECT 'Open in a codespace'.
+- Go to this repo - https://github.com/BlushAudioLab/MASRAudioPluginTemplate.git and click 'Use this template' and 'Create a new repository' - DO NOT SELECT 'Open in a codespace'
-- Name it and add a description.
+- Name it and add a description
 - In your new repo go to 'Code', 'Local', 'HTTPS' and copy the URL

 ### On your Mac